clumio-code/terraform-provider-clumio/docs/resources/policy.md

 Required:

 - `unit` (String) The measurement unit of the SLA parameter.
-Values include hours, days, months, and years.
+Values include days, weeks, months and years.
 - `value` (Number) The measurement value of the SLA parameter.